lesmana/gpl-summary-for-readmes/README.md

 * it should be short.
   at least shorter than the snippet that is recommend by gpl itself.
-* it does not need to be complete. for example the fact that you can charge money for the distribution is not mentioned. also the obligation to protocol your changes with timestamps. although that one is already covered by git or other versioning systems.
+* it does not need to be complete. not mentioned is for example the fact that you can charge money for the distribution. also not mentioned are how violations are handled.
 * it does not need to be lawyer proof. at all.
 * the diff from the gpl and agpl summary should be only one line (and the obvious change from gpl to agpl).